+Tip #1.
 Get rid of anything you don’t need.
 The less you have the less you will need to find space for.
-Minimalistic wardrobes are not only great for organizing but help you start your day with less stress.
+Minimalistic wardrobes are great for organizing and help you start your day with less stress.
 We will talk more about this in a bit.

 - Baskets on a shelf are great to hold accessories or seasonal items.